Analysis: Trump or Biden, new U.S. president faces troubled economy

 One bright spot - consumer spending - is stronger than it was right after the pandemic exploded in March, but still only back to where it was last June.

-Housing prices are on the rise, which is a great thing for U.S. homeowners but at the same time is worsening the affordability crisis for aspiring home buyers renters.
+Housing prices are on the rise, which is a great thing for U.S. homeowners but at the same time is worsening the affordability crisis for aspiring home buyers.

 Manufacturing activity - a key concern in the Midwestern battleground states - has rebounded, but manufacturing employment is in worse shape than employment overall.